email@example.com • (206) 546-4559

 Coaching is a student-centered, interactive approach that introduces students to resources and tools, and helps them explore strategies for creating a foundation for success in college and life.
 Students and the coach work together on study skills, goal setting, time management, balancing life’s priorities, and organization.
 Coaches also identify and connect students to available resources.

 New Student Orientation

 New Student Orientation takes place right before fall, winter, and spring quarters to offer incoming students information and resources to help them kickoff their Shoreline experience.
 Participants will meet faculty and staff and have an opportunity to learn about campus life, online tools, financial services, and much more!
 Daytime and evening Orientations are offered to accommodate student schedules.
 For more information and to RSVP, visit the link above.

 (206) 546-4608 • 5000 Building (FOSS), Room 5100

-Shoreline Community College’s Assessment and Testing Center provides a variety of testing services for potential, current, and returning students, as well as for those from other colleges who need proctor services, and those needing to take the GED.
+Shoreline Community College’s Assessment & Testing Center provides a variety of placement/testing services for potential, current, and returning students, as well as for those from other colleges who need proctor services, and those needing to take the GED.
 A copy of assessment results is available immediately.
 Students should take copies to orientation and/or advising appointments.

 Determination of class placement may be made through transcript review, documentation of previous exam scores, an assessment test, or, in some classes, directed-self placement.
-Students are encouraged to contact an academic advisor directly to see what type of assessment tests are needed for the classes/programs in which they would like to enroll.
+Students are encouraged to contact an academic advisor directly to see what type of assessment might be needed for the classes/programs in which they would like to enroll.